-Under the terms of the management agreement, Mr. Nissan serves as the Chairman of our Board of Directors.
-In that role, Mr. Nissan provides us with various enumerated services, as follows: (a) coordination of the activities of our Board of Directors with respect to the development of the long term strategy for Eltek; (b) guidance to our Board of Directors with respect to the implementation by management of its strategy, work plans and budget, as shall be determined from time to time by our Board of Directors; (c) coordination of the activities of our Board of Directors with respect to the regulation and implementation of proper corporate governance practices; (d) coordination of the activities of our Board of Directors for the purpose of the approval of quarterly and annual financial statements and reports; (e) development and retention of relations with current and future strategic investors; (f) general guidance and management of the activities of our Board of Directors; (g) advancement of the our company's efforts with respect to the realization of its business development strategy, including the pursuit of mergers and acquisition opportunities; (h) coordination of the activities of our Board of Directors with respect to the definition of strategic financial targets and in attaining such targets (i) provision of assistance to our company in cooperation with our CEO, regarding our company's dealings, communications and negotiations with the banks and non-banking financing institutions, including but not limited to, assistance with respect to obtaining financing for our company's business activities, and (j) business development services, including assistance, in cooperation with our CEO, in the development and preservation of relationships with our company's existing and potential customers.

-Under the terms of the amended management agreement, Mr. Nissan will dedicate the appropriate attention, time and effort to our company in connection with the provision of the enumerated services.
+On December 5, 2019 our shareholders approved the renewal and amendment of a management agreement with Nistec Ltd. On June 3, 2021, the Shareholders approved an additional renewal and amendment of a management agreement with Nistec Ltd. effective January 1, 2022, for a period of 3 years.
+Under the terms of the amended management agreement, Mr. Nissan serves as the Chairman of our Board of Directors In that role, Mr. Nissan provides us with various enumerated services, as follows: (a) coordination of the activities of our Board of Directors with respect to the development of the long term strategy for Eltek; (b) guidance to our Board of Directors with respect to the implementation by management of its strategy, work plans and budget, as shall be determined from time to time by our Board of Directors; (c) coordination of the activities of our Board of Directors with respect to the regulation and implementation of proper corporate governance practices; (d) coordination of the activities of our Board of Directors for the purpose of the approval of quarterly and annual financial statements and reports; (e) development and retention of relations with current and future strategic investors; (f) general guidance and management of the activities of our Board of Directors; (g) advancement of the our company's efforts with respect to the realization of its business development strategy, including the pursuit of mergers and acquisition opportunities; (h) coordination of the activities of our Board of Directors with respect to the definition of strategic financial targets and in attaining such targets (i) provision of assistance to our company in cooperation with our CEO, regarding our company's dealings, communications and negotiations with the banks and non-banking financing institutions, including but not limited to, assistance with respect to obtaining financing for our company's business activities, and (j) business development services, including assistance, in cooperation with our CEO, in the development and preservation of relationships with our company's existing and potential customers.
+Mr. Nissan will dedicate the appropriate attention, time and effort to our company in connection with the provision of the enumerated services.
 The time dedicated by Mr. Nissan for the provision of such services will be as required by our company from time to time, and in accordance with its needs.

 In consideration for performing the above services, we pay Nistec Ltd. a monthly fixed fee of NIS 90,000, plus applicable VAT.
-In addition, Nistec Ltd. is entitled to the following compensation:
+In addition, Mr. Nissan is entitled to the following compensation: